Skip to main content

 • Final decisions in civil proceedings: Where the court has decided in a manner that profoundly affects rights and obligations.

-• Criminal law cases: Where there are compelling reasons to contest that the verdict was unreasonable or a conclusion to a mistake of law.
+• Criminal law cases: Where there are compelling reasons to contest that the verdict was unreasonable or based on a mistake of law.

 What is a Leave-to-Appeal Application?